apache/jena-site/source/about_jena/contributions.md

 endorsement of the mentioned projects by the Jena team.

-If you wish your contribution to appear on this page, please raise a GitHub or JIRA issue with the details to be published.
+If you wish your contribution to appear on this page, please raise a GitHub issue with the details to be published.

 ## Related projects